fjeh98fjdhle/basic-math-calculator/README.md

 # basic-math-calculator
 Math calculator in python.
-Math calculator with a text-interface.(not yet).
-If you get an error with some type of calculation, please issue it and I will fix it.
+Math calculator with a text-interface.(not yet).To use it you just have copy the calculate_function code and run it.

 # capabilities
 computes a function on given inputs.